-- Identify the Problem. - Select an elder who is not part of the problem to head up conducting exit interviews. - Train the elder and others how to do the interviews. - Interview others involved with the problem. - > Finalize the report. - When the problem is discovered, talk with those involved and ask them to commit to behavior change. - Monitor that change and revisit the subject in the annual performance review.
+- Resolving a Congregational Downturn: Loss of People and Money - ldentify the Problem. - Select an elder who is not part of the problem to head up conducting exit interviews. - Train the elder and others how to do the interviews. - Interview others involved with the problem. - Finalize the report. - When the problem is discovered, talk with those involved and ask them to commit to behavior change. - Monitor that change and revisit the subject in the annual performance review.
 See below in the section on Evaluating.